DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 9.2.1 Initial Setup

-Activities exist in Android applications, these activates range based on what the task of the application is.
-In the case of my program it's focus was on background cataloguing and not per say Google maps; therefore I utilised a 'blank activity'.
+Activities exist in Android applications, <span class ="highlight">these activates range ??? </span>based on what the task of the application is.
+In the case of my program, its focus was on background cataloguing and not per say Google maps; therefore I utilised a 'blank activity'.

 All activities extend from the 'AppCompatActivity' which allows a class that extends this class to override two important functions.